 +48V Phantom Power: Yes.
 The 1818VSL has phantom power in banks of 4 channels, meaning you can engage phantom power on channels 1-4 or 5-8.
 This will allow you to safely connect microphones such as Ribbons on a separate bank of inputs than your condenser microphones.
 Other audio interfaces such as the Scarlett 2i2 will send phantom power to all of its inputs.

-Portability: The Presonus Audiobox is quite large, albeit slim, and may be able to be carried in a backpack, it is also quite hefty weighing in at 2.1kg.
+Portability: The Presonus Audiobox is quite large, albeit slim, and may be carried in a backpack.
+However, it is quite hefty, weighing in at 2.1kg.

 Good For: The 1818VSL is quite good for recording multiple instruments or for drum tracking.

-Not Good For: The 1818VSl is useful for on the road recordings when capturing a multitrack is a must, such as a live show.
+Not Good For: The 1818VSl is useful for on-the-road recordings when capturing a multitrack is a must, such as a live show.
 Otherwise avoid using the Audiobox for live applications or for on-the-go recording when simply capturing a 2-track or vocal take, as it is not the easiest to move around.
-Otherwise, this interface is quite good in most situations.
+Aside from that, this interface is quite good in most situations.

 Points To Note: While the Presonus Audiobox 1818VSL has many great features, it is quite hard to come by.
 Much of the 1818’s marketed versatility and cost is attributed to the discontinued software that was once included with it: StudioLive.
 Without this software, the value of the interface falls substantially.
-It is also worth noting, that the interface includes a clocking feature, in order to be synchronized with other devices.
+It is also worth noting that the interface includes a clocking feature which allows it to be synchronized with other devices.